N3ullex/Wishlist_Member_POC/README.md

 - This PoC is for **educational and testing purposes only**.
 - Do **not use** this code for illegal activities.
 - The vulnerability has been **patched by the developers**; this repository **does not claim discovery**.

 ---

-## 🤝 Contributing
-Contributions are welcome for improving the educational value of this repository: fix typos, improve documentation, or add safe examples. **Do not add exploits for unpatched systems.**

----